oshaughnessy/sierramountainll/_pages/volunteers.md

       [a current, valid photo ID](https://oag.ca.gov/fingerprints/locations)
       to your appointment.
 You will be fingerprinted and your identity will be verified when they complete your form and submit it.
-   4. Submission is under $10 for coaches, but only at the Oakhurst Sheriff's office.
+   4. Submission $10-25 for coaches, but only at the Oakhurst Sheriff's office.
+Let them know you're coming from SMLL and they may give you a better rate.

 {% capture regular-volunteers %}